zbychl/meta-fpga-iot/README.md

 Under /mnt/boot the following images shall be available:

 * zImage - Kernel
-* de0-nano.dtb - Device Tree
+* de0-nano.dtb/a10soc-devkit.dtb - Device Tree
 * de0-nano.rbf - FPGA Bitstream

 It is enought to copy new images there and reboot the system

 ## Network
 ### MAC address
-De0 nano board does not have any EEPROM or ther non-volatile memory except SDMMC.
+Boards does not have any EEPROM or ther non-volatile memory except SDMMC.
 Thius after each SDMMC re-flash need to provision MAC address.
 To do that please run the follo wing command in U-Boot console (replace example MAC address with the right one):

 ```